paulghaddad/baby_site/src/pages/activities/index.md

 Let me share my favorite way to incorporate mirror time.

-I’d lay side-by-side next to my son on his play mat, holding a mirror above us.
+I’d lay side-by-side next to Hayden on his play mat, holding a mirror above us.
 He loved looking up and studying his face.
 Then, I’d turn the mirror to the side so he could see my face -- another face to study!

 I’d point out parts of our faces: “mommy’s nose”; “Hayden’s nose.”
 This could go on for some time.